Oscar Gonzalez Player Props: Guardians vs. White Sox

 Oscar Gonzalez At The Plate

+- Gonzalez enters this game on a four-game hitting streak.
+During his last games, he's hitting .400.

-- In four games this season, Gonzalez has picked up an RBI, with more than one RBI once.
+- In 52.0% of his games this year (13 of 25), Gonzalez has picked up at least one hit, and in three of those games (12.0%) he recorded more than one.

+- He has hit a home run in one of 25 games, and in 1.3% of his plate appearances.

+- Gonzalez has driven in a run in four games this year (16.0%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.